Youth suicide: Intervention

 One organization in Australia has found that young people who feel connected, supported, and understood are less likely to die by suicide.
 It is understood that many young people who struggle with suicidal thoughts and behaviors often feel alone or like nobody understands how they feel, so it is extremely important to make them feel connected with their community.
 The National Center for Biotech Information explains that "Multiple meta-regression analyses were conducted to explore the influence of school connectedness" giving results that show the more connected peers are, the lower the risk is of suicidal thoughts and behaviors.
 "LGBTQ youth who report having at least one accepting adult were 40% less likely to report a suicide attempt in the past year, Over one quarter of LGBTQ youth who did not have at least one supporting or accepting adult in their life (over 17%) reported attempting suicide in the past year."
 The COVID-19 pandemic has likely exacerbated these situations for LGBTQ youth.

 Reports on the attitudes of young people identified as at risk of suicide have been released.
 Such reports support the notion that connectedness, a sense of being supported and respected, is a protective factor for young people at risk of suicide.
-According to Pueblo Suicide Prevention Center (PSPC) for some reason kids today are experiencing more pressure.
-There are many strategies that one can do to be more supported and connected with others, like joining a club or support group and becoming more involved with the community.
-Spending more time with others and creating a close and trusted community can be very supportive like a safe space.
-Engaging in new activities or becoming more involved in different hobbies can be a great way to become more connected and feel more secure and supported by others.
+According to Pueblo Suicide Prevention Center (PSPC) for some reason children are experiencing more pressure in recent years.

 Events that bring people together for the cause can be very impactful for awareness and connection.

-For immediate help, one can contact SAMHSA's National Suicide Prevention Lifeline at 1-800-273-TALK (8255).